Numbness in knee or leg after knee surgery? Causes, treatment and more.

 The symptoms of numbness post knee surgery are surprisingly common!
 Let’s jump in and see exactly how many people end up with numbness after surgery.

-In the below picture I have graphed percentages according to available literature on how many people will have numbness after ACL surgery or a total knee replacement.
+The below picture graphs percentages of knee numbness after surgery.
+This is taken according to available literature on how many people will have numbness after ACL surgery or a total knee replacement.

 You can see that 85% of patients experience numbness after arthroscopic ACL repairs, compared to 50% of patients who experience numbness after a total knee replacement.

-This is probably due to what I discussed earlier about the surgeon not being able to visualize structures within keyhole surgery.
+This is probably due to what was previously discussed about the surgeon not being able to visualize structures within keyhole surgery.

 Does numbness in the knee go away after surgery and how?

-The above percentages we spoke about were taken 10 years after surgery.
+The above percentages spoken about were taken 10 years after surgery.
 This means that even if there is a portion of people where numbness will improve, it will most likely stay.